TEFL Accreditation: What is it and why is it important?

 Other things to consider

-We mentioned above the criteria which are most widely accepted and recognised by employers worldwide, namely a course with at least 100 hours of training and 6 hours or more of observed teaching practice, teaching real ESL students, not your peers.
+We mentioned above the criteria which are most widely accepted and recognised by employers worldwide, namely a course with at least 120 hours of training and with some observed teaching practice with real ESL students, not your peers.

 But that’s not the case for all reputable accrediting bodies.
-For example, you can take a course accredited by ODLQC, whom we mentioned above, and these minimums won’t necessarily be in their standards, simply because they only accredit online courses.
-By definition, a teaching practicum is not possible with an online course.
+For example, you can take a course accredited by ODLQC, whom we mentioned above, and these minimums won’t necessarily be in their standards, simply because they only accredit online courses, and a teaching practicum is not possible with an online course.

 A list of accredited TEFL courses?